wrdna/rl-pacman/README.md

 # Pacman QLearning

 Original pacman game code from [PacmanCode](https://pacmancode.com) implemented in pygame.
-The QLearning model is implemented using pytorch.

-Let's have fun!
+This is a model where pacman makes random moves used for comparison

-## Installing Requirements
+## Requirements

 - pygame